Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Main results

 We now present our results concerning good mutations in type $D$.

-\begin{theorem} There is an algorithm which decides for two quivers which are mutation equivalent to $D_n$ given in parametric notation (i.e.\ specified by their type I,II,III,IV and the parameters), whether the corresponding cluster-tilted algebras are good mutation equivalent or not.
-The running time of this algorithm is at most quadratic in the number of parameters. \end{theorem}
+\begin{theorem} There is an algorithm which decides for two quivers which are mutation equivalent to $D_n$ given in parametric notation (i.e.\ specified by their Type I,II,III,IV and the parameters), whether the corresponding cluster-tilted algebras are good mutation equivalent or not. \end{theorem}

+\begin{remark} It can be shown that the running time of this algorithm is at most quadratic in the number of parameters. \end{remark}

-We provide also a list of ``canonical forms'' for good mutation equivalence.
+We provide also a list of ``standard forms'' for good mutation equivalence.